inveniosoftware/react-searchkit/docs/docs/components/results_per_page.md

 * **selectOnNavigation** `Boolean`

   When using a dropdown, set if the `onValueChange` should be called when the new dropdown item is selected with arrow keys, or only on click or on enter.

+* **showWhenOnlyOnePage** `Boolean`

+  Allows to configure whether or not the component will render when there is only one page of results available.
+Default value: `true`.